-124 See above fn.
-67.
+124 See n.
+67 above.

 125 For the free share capital increase, the initial capital contribution made by the holder of the participatory financial instrument, meanwhile assigned to a personalized reserve account, is used.
-In the notary practice, for the relevant indications Notary Bar of Milan, guideline no. 166 (7 November 2017).
+In notary practice, for the relevant indications, Notary Bar of Milan, Guideline no. 166 (7 November 2017).